-Stargardt Disease: Causes and Treatments
+Stargardt Disease: Causes and How To Treat

-Stargardt disease is an inherited disorder that causes the gradual degeneration of the macula, the small central area of the retina.
+Stargardt disease, also known as Stargardt macular dystrophy, is a rare genetic eye disorder that affects the macula, the part of the retina responsible for sharp central vision.
 The macula is vital for tasks requiring detailed vision, such as reading, recognizing faces, and driving.
 As the macula deteriorates, individuals with Stargardt disease experience a decline in their central vision while their peripheral vision often remains unaffected.

-Causes of Stargardt Disease
+What Causes Stargardt Disease?

 Genetic Mutations